 My condensate pipe is frozen

-Firstly, this is perhaps the most common issue (if any) that comes up when talking about your heating system’s condensate pipe.
+Firstly, this is one of the more common combi boiler problems that comes up when talking about your heating system’s condensate pipe.

 As winter approaches, it’s often more likely for condensate pipes to become frozen.
 This is especially true if the pipe in question runs outside without proper protection or insulation.